UCSD-EARTHLAB COMMUNITY STATION

 The EarthLab Master plan illustrates what can happen when a grass-roots environmental non-profit (Groundwork SD) in a disadvantaged community, a local school district (San Diego Unified School District and a research university (UC San Diego) partner to co-develop a new type of educational public space.

-With the support of the Surdna Foundation, CGJ and Groundwork mobilized community design process to envision the Earthlab programmatic and physical masterplan.
+With the support of the Surdna Foundation, CGJ and Groundwork mobilized the community design process to envision the Earthlab programmatic and physical masterplan.
 We summoned diverse demographic groups across the Encanto neighborhoods, including community leaders, area residents, school teachers, businesses, faith-based institutions.
 These meetings produced the initial imagination and aspiration for the programmatic composition of The EarthLab Masterplan, the specific learning objectives and pedagogical strategies, as well as the physical environments and exhibits to support these programs and activities.

 The participatory design process included a set of workshops with school leaders, educators, children and their families, industry representatives and design professionals to brainstorm preliminary design concepts.
 The EarthLab has been designed by leading informal science educators, climate action scientists, museum designers, architects and landscape architects.